Address: 77 W Underwood St

 Orlando, FL 32806

 Dr. Havron earned his medical degree from the University of Tennessee College of Medicine in 2003.
-He completed his general surgery residency and surgical critical care fellowship at the University of Tennessee – Chattanooga.
-Following his post-graduate training, Dr. Havron accepted appointment to the University of Oklahoma College of Medicine as assistant professor in the Department of Surgery.
-While at the University of Oklahoma, Dr. Havron served as the third- and fourth-year medical student clerkship director, and worked to develop medical student surgical curriculums and courses in surgical skill development.
-He was recognized for his teaching efforts, receiving three nominations in five years for the Aesculapian award.
-Additionally, Dr. Havron served as a surgical consultant for the United States Veterans Administration in Oklahoma City.
+Following medical school, he completed his general surgical residency training and surgical critical care fellowship at The University of Tennessee in Chattanooga.
+Upon completion of his training, Dr. Havron accepted an appointment to the University of Oklahoma College of Medicine as an Assistant Professor in the Department of Surgery.
+While at the University of Oklahoma, Dr. Havron practiced elective general surgery, trauma surgery, surgical critical care and emergency general surgery.
+In addition to his clinical activities, Dr. Havron served as the Medical Student Clerkship Director, developed medical students’ surgical curriculums, and was directly involved with the education of the surgical residents as a member of the academic faculty.
+During his tenure in Oklahoma, he was recognized numerous times for his teaching efforts.
+In addition to his clinical and educational endeavors, Dr. Havron was active in research including industry sponsored clinical trials as well as retrospective and prospective studies.
+Additionally, Dr. Havron serves as a surgical consultant for the United States Veteran’s Administration at the VA Hospital in Oklahoma City.

 Dr. Havron’s surgical practice includes a broad base of general surgery both elective and emergent, surgical critical care, and a comprehensive treatment of trauma victims.
 His elective practice interests include all aspects of general surgical care with an additional focus in endocrine surgery and minimally invasive procedures including both laparoscopy and robotics.
 In the inpatient setting, Dr. Havron provides complex, comprehensive surgical care to patients with emergent surgical conditions, surgical intensive care management, as well as non-operative and operative trauma care.